 });

-In this example, the /webhook
+In this example, the /webhook endpoint is ready to receive data.

 Most platforms allow you to send test events to your webhook URL.
 Use this feature to ensure your endpoint is working correctly and receiving data as expected.